 On major ceremonial occasions, there can be more than one postillion as suggested in the following newspaper drawing.

 For most ordinary people in Victorian and Edwardian Britain, sights of major ceremonial occasions were rare - but funerals sadly were not, and the only way to carry a coffin to a graveyard was by a horse-drawn hearse of some sort.
 Poor people probably used a farm horse and cart, but hearses could be very elegant.
 Then it was often fitting for the occasion for the horses to be guided by a postillion.

 An old book confirms that postillions were in funeral processions:

-The coffin, half hidden among flowers, was in a hearse drawn by six black horses richly caparisoned* in purple and gold.
+The coffin, half hidden among flowers, was in a hearse drawn by six black horses richly caparisoned in purple and gold.
 On one of the front horses rode a postillion .... ('caparisoned' refers to a horse without a rider.)

-from Gypsies of Britain: an introduction to their history (1944)
+From Gypsies of Britain: an introduction to their history, 1944

 Her mistake was not surprising because postillians all wore the same type of clothes rather like the uniform of the job, and at first sight, they were like those of a jockey.

 ... a postillion wearing a tight fitting black tunic and purple knee-breeches and a black jockey cap...

 A postillion's boots, though, were different and unique to his type of work.
 Because it could be dangerous if one or both his legs got caught between the two horses, the boots were reinforced inside with iron.
 They were made of black leather like most boots of the time, but the foot part was larger with a loose iron lining.
 There was an internal iron ring a short way down from the top of the boots to add further protection.